 If your badge has been lost

-Your Blue Badge is valid for three years.
+Your Blue Badge is valid for up to three years.
 However, it remains the property of your local authority and must be returned if:

 - The badge holder dies (please quote the date of death and your relationship to the person when returning the badge).